 We've been wondering about a possible PS5 Pro Controller for a while, and at long last, Sony has announced the DualSense Edge.
-Described by Sony as "ultra-customisable" this may be the high-performance controller that PS5 gamers have been waiting for.
+Described as "ultra-customisable", this is the high-performance controller that PS5 gamers have been waiting for.

 DualSense Edge: Price and Release Date Speculation